Antillanca Ski Resort

 Antillanca Ski and Snowboard Terrain

-The Antillanca ski resort is rather small with just 400 hectares of terrain, 14 trails totalling 35km (22 miles) in length, and 5 lifts.
+The Antillanca ski resort is on the small side, with just 400 hectares of terrain, 28 trails, and 5 lifts.
 One of these is a chairlift although they might choose to not run it if it’s not that busy.
-There are also 3 T-bars and a little ropetow for the bambinos.
+There are also three T-bars and a little ropetow for the bambinos.

 The real “jewel of the sun” is the many sidecountry and backcountry lines that you can take without an abundance of hiking or traversing.
-The ascent to the summit is particularly appealing to provide spectacular panoramic views of the surrounding volcanoes.
+The ascent to the summit (approximately 700m elevation gain) is particularly appealing to provide spectacular panoramic views of the surrounding volcanoes, although this.

 Antillanca Snow